MarcoFrigerio/oracle_12_open_cl_sniffer_and_decode/README.md

 Detect and decode oracle 12+ keys sent over the net.
 OPEN CL external libraries used and modified (MIT License)

-execute the sniffer to send data to serverup

-then execute ora12_50.py for help
+First execute the sniffer and serverup then execute ora12_50.py (online help)